 Wiring, ground planes, connectors, ducts….everything is catalogued and assessed.
 The interior then needs to be scrubbed, cleaned, and prepped for the start of putting it back together.
 All the right pieces in the right places.
 Determining where the sound deadening material needs to be placed.

 One of the hurdles faced related to the seats.
 We made the decision early on that we wanted to have all the seats redone….but what did that mean?
 You can’t get new seats.
-We developed one proposal to re-uphoslter all the seats.
+We developed one proposal to re-upholster all the seats.
 But that would have put the cost of the project way beyond the project budget.
 So, another approach needed to be implemented.
 The alternative approach was to get new skins, and do the re-upholster ourselves.
 We were able to find the supplier to get new skins to allow us to stay on target and on plan.

-Making the decison on the approach for the seats also impacted the decision on the other interior panels.
+Making the decision on the approach for the seats also impacted the decision on the other interior panels.
 The old panels were damaged, in some cases broken, and completely faded in color.
 Doing the seats would create a complete mismatch in color, and this project was to restore the car to like new condition.
 Therefore, we repaired the panels, and then had them repainted and color matched.
 Here you can see the dramatic difference between the old and the new.